-An unannounced inspection took place on 19 January 2023 between 10.00 a.m. and 1.30 p.m.
+An unannounced inspection took place on 16 July 2024 between 10.00 a.m. and 2.45 p.m.
 The inspection was conducted by a care inspector.

 The inspection examined the agency's governance and management arrangements, reviewing areas such as staff recruitment, professional registrations, staff induction and training and adult safeguarding.
-The reporting and recording of accidents and incidents, complaints, whistleblowing, Deprivation of Liberty Safeguards (DoLS), Service user involvement, Restrictive practices, Dysphagia management and Covid-19 guidance was also reviewed.
+The reporting and recording of accidents and incidents, complaints, whistleblowing, Deprivation of Liberty Safeguards (DoLS), service user involvement, Restrictive practices and Dysphagia management was also reviewed.

 Good practice was identified in relation to service user involvement.
 There were good governance and management arrangements in place.
+It was good to note that since the last inspection, the agency has implemented more effective and robust systems in regard to a range of key areas such as staff training and rota information, adult safeguarding and incidents.